najnesnaj/pinetime-zephyr/manual/_build/markdown/behind/behind-the-scene.md

 ## Overview

-I’m not a zephyr expert and am learning on the way.
+I'm not a zephyr expert and am learning on the way.

 In this chapter I let you glimpse behind the scene. (and notice all the struggle)